 Muscle supplements are full of ingredients like protein and creatine that makes the dog more energetic and also supplies an additional serving of calories.
-This require regular exercise in order to fulfill their purpose.
-Long walks, running, playing games, training routines and especially swimming are all good ways to provide your dog with the exercise he needs to build the required muscle mass.
+This requires regular exercise in order to fulfill its purpose.
+Long walks, running, playing games, training routines, and especially swimming are all good ways to provide your dog with the exercise he needs to build the required muscle mass.

 If you give your dog muscle builder without regular activity, your pooch will simply gain weight in the form of adipose tissue (fat) instead of muscle mass.
 Discuss the exercise regime with your veterinarian to avoid overworking your dog, too.